-You will find everyone, from pet store employee to breeder, has an opinion about the best food to feed your puppy.
+You will find everyone from pet store employees to breeders has an opinion about the best food for your puppy.
 The choices can be overwhelming!
 Veterinarians have the most medical training when it comes to puppy nutrition, so let them help you.
 Together, you can choose a quality food with targeted nutrition based on your puppy’s breed and size.
 Also, talk to the veterinary team about supplements, feeding schedules, water availability, and establishing a healthy weight range for your pup.

 Worms and other parasites that can affect puppies

 It is common for puppies to have intestinal parasites (e.g., worms, Giardia, etc.).
 Early on, your veterinarian likely will prescribe a “dewormer”—a medicine to get rid of the parasites.
 Your puppy will then start year-round medicine to prevent intestinal parasites.
 These parasites are found in your puppy’s poop and can be transmitted to humans, so talk to your veterinarian about how to keep everyone in your home safe.
 Also, be sure to ask about the most effective ways to prevent heartworm, fleas, and ticks.

 Vaccinations for puppies